Keep It Sweetly Simple!

 You may also access month-by-month image boards on my Heart Garden Pinterest page.

-I've streamlined all we need to do together into a one-hour meeting (and a bit longer if you're to marry in my Heart Garden, because we'll have a look around).
+I've streamlined all we need to do together into a one-hour meeting (and a bit longer if you're to marry in my Heart Garden, because we'll have a look around the garden first).

 If you wish to marry ASAP, you'll still need to wait the statutory one month from the date of lodgment.
 I can help you lodge your Notice of Intended Marriage with me on the day you contact me – you can lodge by email or MMS anytime up to midnight.
 You can then marry in one month's time.